Home Compare AEP vs SVT.L

 Profitability

-American Electric Power Company, Inc. ranks near the top of the group on profitability; Severn Trent PLC sits in the weaker half.
+The same broad pattern appears on profitability: American Electric Power Company, Inc. ranks near the top of the group, while Severn Trent PLC stays in the weaker half.

 AEP